-As well as learning about the boats and artefacts here, you can get acquainted with boat conservation in their workshop where the team regularly hold talks to answer questions.
+As well as learning about the boats and artifacts here, you can get acquainted with boat conservation in their workshop where the team regularly holds talks to answer questions.

 As a bonus, if you really wanted to experience some of Windermere’s history, you can even ride out on a heritage steamboat.

 The Osprey is a steamer from 1902 that was renovated by the museum and now takes tourists out on the water.

 I absolutely loved my visit here as I learned so much about the area.
 I also treated myself to Sunday Lunch in their café overlooking the water.